 The exception to this rule is when a spring is broken and in need of being replaced or if you are removing lift cables.
 If lift cables need to removed for any reason, you need to make sure you release and remove the tension from the door springs first.
 When it comes to the torsion springs, avoid them if you don’t need to be near them, take extreme care if you need to work on or around them, or hire an experienced contractor to handle necessary work related to them.

 Garage doors are heavy and the last thing you want is one coming down unexpectedly or falling on you as you are completing maintenance work.
 Before doing any work, and once the door opener is unplugged, use locking pliers to keep the door secured.
 By clamping locking pliers to the roller tracks underneath the roller, you secure the door in an open position and can prevent it from rolling back down on you while you are working.

 5 Garage Door Maintenance Tips

 With safety measures in place, it’s time to take a look at your garage door.
+A high-quality door is one of the garage must-haves and regular maintenance can help it last longer.
 Here are a few things you can do as part of a regular maintenance schedule for your garage door: